How the platform works

 Reversible-only payloads

 The AI only generates payloads inside the documented technique class.
-Anything with a non-reversible side-effect — data writes, configuration changes — is blocked at generation.
+Anything with a non-reversible side-effect, such as data writes or configuration changes, is blocked at generation.
 We make sure the AI never makes a change it can't undo.

 Layer 03